The Best Glazed Ham Roast – A Perfect Holiday Meal

 - Remove the glaze from heat and set it aside.

-- Optional add in 1 tablespoon fresh herbs.
+- Optional add in: warm spices or 1 teaspoon of fresh herbs.

 - Optional garnish with whole cloves by sticking the pointy end into the meat on top of the roast a few inches apart each.

-Creating the Diamond Pattern: Place the ham in a shallow roasting pan with the fatty side facing up.
+- Creating the Diamond Pattern: Place the ham in a shallow roasting pan with the fatty side facing up.
+If you are using a spiral cup ham, no need to cut - skip to glazing the ham!

 - With a sharp knife, score the outer layer of the ham in a diamond pattern, making sure not to cut too deep into the meat.